Classic DP: Longest Common Subsequence

 , their longest common subsequence is lcs = "ace"

-If you haven't solved this problem before, the simplest brute-force algorithm is to list all subsequences of s1
+If you haven't solved this problem before, a simple brute-force algorithm would be to enumerate all subsequences of s1

 and s2

-, then check if there are any common ones, and find the longest one among them.
+, check for common ones, and then find the longest among them.

-Obviously, this approach has a very high complexity as you need to enumerate all subsequences, which results in exponential complexity and is certainly impractical.
+Obviously, this approach has a very high complexity, as enumerating all subsequences is exponential, making it impractical.

 and s2

 .
-A pattern summarized in the previous article Subsequence Solution Template:
+As summarized in the previous article Subsequence Problem Template: